-[18] I remain convinced that this is true, but have failed dismally to persuade others.
-At the time, I sent copies of the first (2009) version of this Appendix to many key people and organisations, including most of those then named or referred to in the Acknowledgments section (on page iv above) or in the Appendix itself, but the problematic claims about the K' word are still being advanced, without qualification, often in the same places.
-I found only one small exception (see page 34, and Note [2] on page 38 above).
+[17] I remain convinced that this is true, but have failed dismally to persuade others.
+In 2009 and 2010 I sent copies of the first version of this Appendix to many key people and organizations, including most of those then named or referred to in the relevant paragraph of the Acknowledgments section above or in the Appendix itself, but the problematic claims about the K' word are still being advanced, without qualification, often in the same places.